Pixel Stand: 5 things to know about Google's wireless charger

-Alongside the Pixel 3 ($800 at Verizon Wireless) and Pixel 3 XL ($930 at Verizon Wireless), Google announced a wireless charging stand.
+Alongside the Pixel 3 and Pixel 3 XL ($930 at Verizon Wireless), Google announced a wireless charging stand.
 Actually, the Pixel Stand does more than just charge your phone.

 The Stand converts your phone into a digital photo frame and can even mimic the sunrise using your phone's display.
 Here are five things you need to know about the Pixel Stand.